anuragbehura/Password-Manager/README.md

-#Require Module For Password Manager
+# Require a Python🐍 Module For Password Manager

+# INSTALL CRYPTOGRAPHY USING THIS COMMAND
-#pip install cryptography
+# pip install cryptography

-#🙁🙁🙁🙁🙁🙁🙁🙁🙁🙁🙁🙁🙁🙁🙁🙁🙁🙁
+# 🙁🙁🙁🙁🙁🙁🙁🙁🙁🙁🙁🙁🙁🙁🙁🙁🙁🙁